natcap/invest.users-guide/source/crop_production.rst

       |int|int|
       +---+---+

-  **Embedded Data for Yield Based on Observed Yields within Region**
+  **Embedded Data for Observed Regional Yields**

-    **Observed Crop Yield Maps (Rasters)**  A set of GDAL-supported rasters representing the observed crop yield.
+    **Observed Crop Yield Maps (Rasters)**  A set of GDAL-supported rasters representing the observed regional crop yield.
 Each cell value in the raster should be a non-negative float value representing the amount of crop produced in units of tonnes per hectare (tonnes/hectare).
+The observed yield maps reside in the 'observed_yield' folder of the provided spatial dataset.

       +-----+-----+
       |float|float|